Canine Health Issues the information you need...........

 If your pups symptoms are mild, or you're concerned about a minor health issue, an online veterinarian is a very cost-effective alternative to a vet visit.

-You can get an answer to your question within a few hours (often even faster), and for an average cost of about $12.
+You can get an answer to your question within a few hours (often even faster), and for a small fee.
 Visit my Ask A Vet A Question page to find out more.

 BUT if your pup is clearly feeling unwell, has the symptoms of one of the more serious dog diseases, is injured, or it is an emergency situation.
 This sort of circumstance required immediate veterinary attention 'in the flesh'!